Local classical correlations between physical electrons in Hubbard systems: Introduction

-We follow this perspective to reanalyze paramagnetic (PM) and antiferromagnetic (AFM) solutions of the half-filled single-band Hubbard model on the square and honeycomb lattices.
-Comparing local embedding methods with numerically exact approaches formulated on the original lattice, we show that the classical intra-orbital correlations capture the physics of strong correlations in an unbiased way and, remarkably, they are sensitive also to nonlocal quantum effects \cite{Discord_RMP[qfromclassical],Artiaco_PRL2025}.
+We follow this direction studying the half-filled Hubbard model on the square and honeycomb lattices.
+Comparing local embedding methods with numerically exact approaches, we show that the local classical nonfreeness captures the physics of strong correlations in an unbiased way and, remarkably, it is clearly sensitive to nonlocal quantum fluctuations and correlations, as expected from the quantum information theory of open systems \cite{Discord_RMP[qfromclassical],Artiaco_PRL2025}.